Sarah Schafer, MD

 Choose one or two of the following articles to share with your clinician.
 Print out (or email) the entire article if it is available.
 Otherwise, share the abstract.
 Highlight key areas that you want them to see.

-1. General: Because lung disease is so common (and underdiagnosed) in Sjogren’s, the information in these guidelines reinforces that seronegative patients are at risk for developing serious systemic complications.
 Share the Sjogren’s Pulmonary Clinical Practice Guidelines.
 (Every rheumatologist and PCP should have a copy) Highlight these words on the top entry of the chart on the second page “Serologic biomarkers must not be employed to evaluate for pulmonary involvement in patients with established Sjogren’s disease.”

 This quote makes the point that evaluation for lung (pulmonary) involvement should be the same for all Sjogren’s patients, regardless of antibody status.